-To what extent are consistent, rigorous and open systems in place in Bournemouth, Christchurch & Poole to evaluate operational performance and make operational improvements?
+To what extent are consistent, rigorous and open systems in place in Swindon to evaluate operational performance and make operational improvements?

 Following an incident, a hot debrief takes place to review our performance.
-Where necessary, a structured debrief report capturing any learning is then uploaded to the OED to share learning across the organisation, and where appropriate, is taken to the Training and Response Coordination Group (TRCG) for consideration of any further action required.
+Where necessary, a structured debrief report, capturing any learning, is then uploaded to the OED to share learning across the organisation, and where appropriate is taken to the Training and Response Coordination Group (TRCG) for consideration of any further action required.

-Nothing of note has been elevated to TRCG this quarter, however, items for general information have been shared via the monthly response communication mechanism.
+Nothing of note has been elevated to TRCG, however, items for general information have been shared via the monthly response communication mechanism

 It is the responsibility of operational assurance officers following mobilisation at an incident to co-ordinate a suitable return via the OED that captures learning and good practice.
-Work is ongoing to build engagement with this process to ensure a consistent response level and standard.
+We are currently seeing good engagement with the process.

-Across the Bournemouth, Christchurch & Poole Group, there have been no fire deaths confirmed by Her Majesty's Coroner to date in 2020-21.
-There remains one potential fire death that is awaiting a Coroner's verdict, from a fatal fire in Maple Road, Poole on 27 March 2020.
+Across the Swindon group, there have been no fire deaths confirmed by Her Majesty's Coroner to date in 2020-21.
+There remains one potential fire death from which we are awaiting a Coroner's verdict, this is the incident which happened at Melville Close Walcot, Swindon on 26 April 2020.